Redux#

 Customizing the Redux middleware#

-It is possible to tweak Volto's Redux middleware, for example to add new
+It is possible to tweak Volto's Redux middleware.

 configuration option.